Impression Sofa | © Meike Harde

-The sofa series Impression incorporates elegance and comfort, at the same time.
+The sofa series Impression incorporates elegance and comfort.
 Low and slim armrests and backrest shape a gentle impression with curved inner parts for comfortable seating.
 Filigree but strong legs emphasize a fresh look.
 Delicate appearance is combined with a special detail on the armrests.
 An impression on each corner is repeated also on added cushions.
-The sofa comes also with open end modules, so that it can be combined in different composition.
+The sofa comes also with open end modules, so it can be combined in various compositions.

 |structure||solid wood, multilayer plywood, metal|